oliviachang29/active-minds-yearn/_static/index.md

   background_color: white
   image: "/uploads/about_me.jpeg"
   title: Hi, I'm Aminata
-  text: I am a young Muslim athlete.
+  text: 'I am a young Muslim athlete.
 My mission is to inspire and motivate all who
     yearn to be the best version of themselves.
 Life is full of lessons and we all experience things that make us who we are.
-Through this blog; I will voice who I am, who I've become, advise on how to deal with what life throws at us, but most importantly my hope is that through my experiences you can learn how to become the best version of  you.
-Together we will discover ways to move forward, grow, and love ourselves.
+Through this blog; I will voice who I am, who I''ve become, advise on how to deal with what life throws at us, but most importantly my hope is that through my experiences you can learn how to become the best version of  you.
+Together we will discover ways to move forward, grow, and love ourselves. '
   button:
     text: About Me
     internal_link: _static/about.md